sudarshan2401/tp/docs/UserGuide.md

 ### Marking all students in a class present : `markall`

-Marks all your students present for your current lesson in your class.

-**Command Format**: `markall /c CLASS_INDEX`

 Marks all students in your class as being present.
 Use this command if all your students are present for your current lesson.

+**Command Format**: `markall /c CLASS_INDEX`

 **Sample Usage**: